The Piano Man

 I'm in a New York state of mind”

 Our seats are in the back row of the arena, behind the stage.
-All we can see is Billy’s bald head, but my dad doesn’t mind; he reminisces on concerts of years past while The Piano Man plays him a memory.
+All we can see is Billy’s bald head, but my dad doesn’t mind; he reminisces about concerts of years past while The Piano Man plays him a memory.